What does the Reproductive Health Act (RHA) do?

 - When did the RHA go into effect?
 The RHA went into effect on June 12, 2019.
 The insurance coverage requirement applies to policies that are issued, amended, delivered, or renewed in Illinois after June 12, 2019.

 - Did the RHA repeal parental notification of abortion for minors?
-No. When the RHA was introduced, a separate bill was also introduced to repeal the Illinois law that requires parental notification for minors who are seeking an abortion.
-That separate parental notice repeal bill did not pass out of the General Assembly.
-The parental notice law remains on the books in Illinois.
+No. When the RHA was introduced in 2019, a separate bill was also introduced to repeal the Illinois law that requires parental notification for minors who are seeking an abortion.
+That separate parental notice repeal bill did not pass out of the General Assembly that session, but the parental notice law was subsequently repealed by a bill that went into effect in June of 2022.

 - If state or local government interferes with or discriminates against my right to make decisions about my reproductive health, who can I contact?
 If you have questions or concerns about whether your rights protected by the RHA have been violated, share your story with us on the ACLU of Illinois website here.